-I don’t know about you, but I have a TON of apples from apple orchards, farmers markets, and the huge selection at Dorothy Lane Market.
+I don’t know about you, but I have a TON of apples from apple orchards and farmer’s markets.
 I love apple season and am always looking for new ways to use apples.
-Today I decided to make an Apple Carrot Celery Romaine Juice.
+So, today I decided to make a juice recipe with celery, apple, carrot, and romaine.
+It’s so tasty and refreshing.
+I know you’ll love it!

 I recently purchased a juicer, which I love!
 After reading way too many reviews I purchased the Aicook Juice Extractor.
 It is super easy to use, easy to clean and has two speeds to get the most juice out of your veggies and fruits.